learn-co-curriculum/hash-table/README.md

 In this function we learned about hash tables.
 Hash tables place the value of an element into a hash function which outputs a hash value.
 The hash value determines where to place the element.
 Because a hash function produces the same hash value for a given element, it also gives us fast lookup time to retrieve an element.

-When a hash function ouputs the same hash value for two different elements we have a collision.
+When a hash function outputs the same hash value for two different elements we have a collision.
 We can resolve a collision by employing separate chaining where each hash value points to a linked list, and when there is a collision we attach the element to the linked list.

 Because retrieving elements from a linked list is O(n), we try to choose a hash function that avoids collisions.
 Because we must use our hash function to insert, delete, and retrieve elements we also choose a fast hash function.